 At no time may any flammable items be stored in or around living areas.
-Open flame/combustibles (candles, incense, oil-burning lamps, etc.) may not be burned in any residential unit.
-Fuel-driven engines such as motorcycles, mopeds, etc. may not be stored in or around living areas.
-Also prohibited are live wreaths, Christmas trees and boughs, large decorative Christmas lights.
+This includes barbeques.
+In addition, open flame combustibles (candles, incense, oil-burning lamps, etc.) may not be burned in or around any residential unit.
+Motorized conveyances may not be stored in or around living areas.
+Also prohibited are live wreaths, Christmas trees and boughs, and large decorative Christmas lights.
+Other nonflammable holiday decorations may be used in compliance with all Facility Use policies.
 Posters, tapestries, etc., may not be hung or placed on ceilings or covering doorways.

 Smoke alarms must not be tampered with in any way (e.g., removing the batteries, disconnecting, etc.).
 Any student found doing so will be subject to disciplinary action.

 For reasons related to fire safety, electrical loads, and community disruption, electrical appliance and equipment usage must be limited.
 In general, any appliance/device with an open flame or exposed heating element is prohibited, as are electrical appliances and equipment that draw significant electrical current or are deemed too disruptive to the community.
 Prohibited appliances/devices may include, but are not limited to: